jr0senblum/jwalk/README.md

 #jwalk
-##Helper module for working with Erlang Proplist, EEP18 and Map representations of JSON
+##Helper module for working with Erlang Proplist, EEP18 Mochi-style aand Map representations of JSON

 [![Build Status](https://travis-ci.org/jr0senblum/jwalk.svg)](https://travis-ci.org/jr0senblum/jwalk)
 [![hex.pm version](https://img.shields.io/hexpm/v/jwalk.svg)](https://hex.pm/packages/jwalk)

-This work is inspired by [ej](https://github.com/seth/ej), but this implementation handles map, eep-18 and proplist representations of JSON - the types returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy), for example.
-It does not handle mochijson-style, tuple-in-struct encodings.
+This work is inspired by [ej](https://github.com/seth/ej), but handles map, eep-18, mochijson-style and proplist representations of JSON - the types returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy), for example.
 Anything good about this is probably due to the contributors and maintainers of ej, anything bad or awkward is completely my fault.